 The lacing system itself is slightly different in both shoes.
 The NOBULL Trainer+ features an internal web-lacing system with six eyelets that provides the midfoot in this shoe with a nice level of security.

-The NOBULL Trainer has a traditional lacing system with five eyelets and metal eyelet rings.
-This model’s lacing system also provides a nice level of security despite being built differently.
+The NOBULL Outwork has a traditional lacing system with five eyelets and metal eyelet rings.
+Despite being built differently, this model’s lacing system provides a nice level of security.

 Insole